ncoghlan/curiousefficiency/site/posts/2015/07/asyncio_background_tasks.md

 synchronous code into event-driven asynchronous code easily enough:

     :::python
+    import asyncio, itertools
     async def ticker():
         for i in itertools.count():
             print(i)
             await asyncio.sleep(1)

-But how do I kick that ticker off as a background task?
-What's the Python REPL's equivalent of appending `&` to a shell command?
+But how do I arrange for that ticker to start running in the background?
+What's the coroutine equivalent of appending `&` to a shell command?

 It turns out it looks something like this:

     :::python
     import asyncio
-    def run_in_background(target, *, loop=None):
+    def schedule_coroutine(target, *, loop=None):
-        """Schedules target as a background task
+        """Schedules target coroutine in the given event loop

+        If not given, *loop* defaults to the current thread's event loop

         Returns the scheduled task.

-        If target is a future or coroutine, equivalent to asyncio.ensure_future If target is a callable, it is scheduled in the default executor
         """
-        if loop is None:
+        if asyncio.iscoroutine(target):
-            loop = asyncio.get_event_loop()
-        try:
             return asyncio.ensure_future(target, loop=loop)
-        except TypeError:
-            pass
-        if callable(target):
-            return loop.run_in_executor(None, target)
-        raise TypeError("background task must be future, coroutine or " "callable, not {!r}".format(type(target)))
+        raise TypeError("target must be a coroutine, " "not {!r}".format(type(target)))

+**Update:** *This post originally suggested a combined "run_in_background" helper function that handle both scheduling coroutines and calling arbitrary callables in a background thread or process.
+On further reflection, I decided that was unhelpfully conflating two different concepts, so I replaced it with separate "schedule_coroutine" and "call_in_background" helpers*

 So now I can do:

     :::pycon
+    >>> import itertools
     >>> async def ticker():
     ...     for i in itertools.count():
     ...         print(i)
     ...         await asyncio.sleep(1)
     ...
-    >>> ticker1 = run_in_background(ticker())
+    >>> ticker1 = schedule_coroutine(ticker())
     >>> ticker1
     <Task pending coro=<ticker() running at <stdin>:1>>